-The Nucleus for European Modelling of the Ocean (NEMO) is a framework of ocean related engines, namely OPA for the ocean dynamics and thermodynamics, LIM for the sea-ice dynamics and thermodynamics, TOP for the biogeochemistry (both transport (TRP) and sources minus sinks (LOBSTER, PISCES).
+The Nucleus for European Modelling of the Ocean (NEMO) is a framework of ocean related engines, namely OPA for the ocean dynamics and thermodynamics, LIM for the sea-ice dynamics and thermodynamics, TOP for the biogeochemistry (both transport (TRP) and sources minus sinks (LOBSTER, PISCES) .
 It is intended to be a flexible tool for studying the ocean and its interactions with the other components of the earth climate system (atmosphere, sea-ice, biogeochemical tracers, ...) over a wide range of space and time scales.
 This documentation provides information about the physics represented by the ocean component of NEMO and the rationale for the choice of numerical schemes and the model design.
-More specific information about running the model on different computers, or how to set up a configuration, are found on the NEMO web site (www.locean-ipsl.upmc.fr/NEMO).
+More specific information about running the model on different computers, or how to set up a configuration, are found on the NEMO web site (www.nemo-ocean.eu).

 The ocean component of NEMO has been developed from the OPA model, release 8.2, described in Madec et al. [1998].
-This model has been used for a wide range of applications, both regional or global, as a forced ocean model and as a model coupled with the atmosphere.
-A complete list of references is found on the NEMO web site.
+This model has been used for a wide range of applications, both regional or global, as a forced ocean model and as a model coupled with the sea-ice and/or the atmosphere.

 This manual is organised in as follows.
 Chapter 2 presents the model basics, i.e. the equations and their assumptions, the vertical coordinates used, and the subgrid scale physics.
-This part deals with the continuous equations of the model (primitive equations, with potential temperature, salinity and an equation of state).
+This part deals with the continuous equations of the model (primitive equations, with temperature, salinity and an equation of seawater).
 The equations are written in a curvilinear coordinate system, with a choice of vertical coordinates (z or s, with the rescaled height coordinate formulation $z^$ , or $s^$ ).
 Momentum equations are formulated in the vector invariant form or in the flux form.
-Dimensional units in the meter, kilogram,
+Dimensional units in the meter, kilogram, second (MKS) international system are used